-- To promote social cohesion in Overstrand.

-- To present an opportunity for talent • identification

-- To have fun.
+- To present an opportunity for participation, - To present an opportunity for establishment of clubs - To promote social cohesion in Overstrand. - To present an opportunity for talenidentification - To have fun.

 Youth Day Celebration is an annual event which takes place during the youth month (June 16).
 This event allows for the youth below the ages of 15 and 10 years to show case their talent.
 These are activities: